django/deps/draft/email-providers.md

     EMAIL_FILE_PATH = "tests/mail/__snapshot__"
 ```

-(🤔 The more I think about this example, I'm not convinced django-upgrade can
+(This example suggests django-upgrade may not *ever* be able to safely upgrade
-*ever* safely upgrade existing settings, as it can't know the full set of
+existing settings, as it can't know the full set of third-party settings that
-third-party settings that might conflict with the change, and it can't look
+might conflict with the change, and it can't look across the entire project to
-across the entire project to see if `get_connection()` is used to instantiate
+see if `get_connection()` is used to instantiate non-default backends.)
-non-default backends.)

 Apart from settings, django-upgrade could also:
 * convert calls to `mail.get_connection()` with no args to
-  `mail.providers.default`
+  `mail.mailers.default`
 * remove unnecessary `fail_silently=False` args from calls to django.core.mail
   APIs
 * remove unnecessary `connection=mail.get_connection()` args (where